aroberge/avantpy/roadmap.md

 - [ ] Consider adding a check in the tokenizer to ensure that opening and closing brackets match.
 - [ ] Add check for mixed spaces and tab characters: new lines should either all start with spaces or tabs, but not both.
+- [ ] After implementing basic exception handling, confirm that it works
+  - [ ] for the console
+    - [ ] for SyntaxError
+    - [ ] for other types not derived from SyntaxError
+  - [ ] for imported file (e.g. pyen program import other pyen program, etc.)
+    - [ ] for SyntaxError
+    - [ ] for other types not derived from SyntaxError
+  - [ ] Add demo GUI-based editor with syntax highlighting, perhaps similar to,but simpler than [this](http://www.bitforestinfo.com/2017/05/how-to-create-python-syntax-highlighting-functions-for-python-tkinter-text-widget-python-magicstick-text-editor-last-part.html)

+- [ ] Use .format for string interpolation everywhere.

 ## Documentation